AstraZeneca/runnable/docs/concepts/executor.md

       volumes:
         - name: executor-0
           persistentVolumeClaim:
-            claimName: magnus-volume
+            claimName: runnable-volume

     ```

-As seen from the above example, once a [pipeline is defined in magnus](../concepts/pipeline.md) either via yaml or SDK, we can
+As seen from the above example, once a [pipeline is defined in runnable](../concepts/pipeline.md) either via yaml or SDK, we can
 run the pipeline in different environments just by providing a different configuration.
 Most often, there is
 no need to change the code or deviate from standard best practices while coding.